 See also:

-Kindle/Mobi and ePUB 3.0 (Configuring for Publishing)
+Kindle and ePub 3.0 (Configuring for Publishing)